[This post originally appeared in 2011 and was refreshed in 2017 by popular demand.]

 - Trying to send SEO link juice to too many pages.

 The Desire to be User Friendly

-You want visitors to find what they are seeking.
-That’s good, however, overzealous internal linking can lead to both SEO and usability problems.
+You want visitors to find what they’re looking for.
+That’s great, but, main navigations with a hundred links and overzealous internal linking can lead to both SEO and usability problems.

-From a usability perspective too many choices will lead to decision paralysis.
-Instead of taking the time to look through your menus to find what they want your visitors will get frustrated and abandon your site.
-In truth, people will click on links as long as they believe that they are on a clear and direct path toward their goal.
+From a usability perspective, choice overload will lead to decision paralysis.
+Instead of taking the time to go through specific, logical, descriptive drop-down menus and nav elements to find what they want, your visitors will get overwhelmed, frustrated, and abandon your site.
+The reality is that people will click on links if they believe that they are on a clear and direct path toward their goal.

 - ‘How We Decide’ And The Paralysis Of Analysis

 If you are using a tool like Crazy Egg, take look at the links people are NOT clicking on.
 If nobody clicks on a link what does it accomplish?
 If a whale cries in the ocean, does it get saltier?